 Step-by-step guide

-1. Creating the datasheet
+1. Creating the product feed

 Now, either click on the Upload CSV file or Google Drive.